 The IBISCHK4 parser is a computer program provided by the IBIS Open Forum to check the syntax of IBIS models.
-IBISCHK4 is free of charge and can be obtained through the Open Forum website (see Error!
-Reference source not found. below).
+IBISCHK4 is free of charge and can be obtained through the Open Forum website (see Resources below).
 The parser also provides some basic checks of data, such as matching between I-V and V-T tables, monotonicity of table data and the like.
 While running the parser is essential to checking the validity of IBIS model data, its checks are not exhaustive and should not be seen as sufficient to guarantee a good model.

 For model validation in a system environment, you can use any simulator that supports IBIS.
 Contact the simulator vendor and request their parser, converter, or application note on using IBIS models on their tools.
-To find simulator vendors that support IBIS, see the IBIS member organization list maintained on the IBIS web site (see Error!
-Reference source not found. below).
+To find simulator vendors that support IBIS, see the IBIS member organization list maintained on the IBIS web site (see Resources below).